W A N D E R A L O N E

 Kolkata, the “City of Joy,” has a way of pulling you into its labyrinthine history.
 You can spend days marvelling at the colonial grandiosity of the Victoria Memorial or getting lost in the bookstalls of College Street.
 But for me, the real magic of this city lies in its quiet corners, the offbeat places to visit in Kolkata that don’t make it onto the standard tourist brochures.
 It was during one such quest for the hidden and the historical that I found myself hailing a cab and dropping the GPS to the cluttered street of Raja Ram Mohan Sarani, formerly Amherst Street, searching for a three-storied relic of the Bengal Renaissance – the Raja Rammohun Roy Memorial Museum Kolkata.

 From the outside, the building doesn’t scream for attention.
-It stands there, dignified and slightly weathered, a classic example of colonial Georgian architecture that seems to whisper rather than shout.
-But as I climbed the worn stone steps and paid the nominal INR 10 entry fee, I knew I was about to step into the world of the man history books call the “Father of Modern India“.
+It stands there, dignified and slightly weathered, a classic example of colonial Georgian architecture that seems to whisper sweet nothings of the bygone Bengali era.
+But as I climbed the worn steps and paid the nominal INR 10 entry fee, I knew I was about to step into the world of the man history books call the “Father of Modern India“.

 The Story of Simla House